cheuk-fung/cheuk-fung.github.io/computer-matters/_posts/2012-11-22-find-the-bottleneck-of-programs-with-gprof.markdown

 1. Compile the program using `gcc` with the `-pg` option.
 2. Run it and get a file named `gmon.out` containing dynamic call graph and profile.
-3. Run `gprof program` to view the flat profile and call graph with detailed explanation of each field.
+3. Run `gprof ./program` to view the flat profile and call graph with detailed explanation of each field.